-Employees of Goldman Sachs Group (GS) Inc., the biggest source of donations directly to Mitt Romney’s presidential campaign, are also the top givers to the joint fundraising committee he has set up with the Republican Party.
+Employees of Goldman Sachs Group (GS:US) Inc., the biggest source of donations directly to Mitt Romney’s presidential campaign, are also the top givers to the joint fundraising committee he has set up with the Republican Party.

 Goldman employees contributed $902,310 to Romney Victory, according to a computer-assisted analysis of Federal Election Commission reports.
 Overall, Romney Victory has raised more than $140 million since being established on April 5.
 Employees of Boston-based Bain Capital LLC, the private-equity firm co- founded by Romney, were its second biggest contributors, giving $820,400.

 Employees of Elliott Management Corp., a New York-based hedge fund, were third with $808,150 in donations to Romney Victory, which raises money for the presumptive Republican presidential nominee and state and local party committees.
 Paul Singer, the president and founder of Elliott Management, has also given $1 million to the pro-Romney super political action committee Restore Our Future.

 The super-PAC, which operates independently of Romney’s presidential campaign, raised a record $20 million in June, spokeswoman Brittany Gross confirmed today.

 The super-PAC’s haul, which exceeds by double any previous month, includes a $10 million check from Las Vegas casino billionaire Sheldon Adelson.
 Other donors will be included in a report to the FEC due July 20.

 Employees of New York-based Goldman and their families also have contributed $593,080 to Romney’s own campaign, more than those of any other company, according to the Center for Responsive Politics, a Washington-based research group that tracks campaign contributions.